mjkleinman/multi-area-cleaned/README.md

 ```

 # Examples
 To generate the figures for the paper, run the following Jupyter notebooks.
 For `Revision_main.ipynb` and `Revision_exemplar.ipynb`, most of the cells rely on saved data and can be run immediately.
 Generating the PSTHs and PC plots takes a bit of time. `Dynamics_polished` should run in about 5 minutes.
-You may get occassional matplotlib warnings, but these can be generally be ignored.
+You may get occassional matplotlib warnings, but these can generally be ignored.

 ```
 sims/Revision_main.ipynb